 For each component, States and Territories are asked to report on progress, including any significant areas of progress that were not anticipated in the plan and on overall goals and key data.
 OCC recognizes that the data requested in the QPR will provide only part of the picture of State and Territory activities to improve the quality of child care because there are many factors that affect the data being collected here.

-INQUIRIES: Direct all inquiries to the ACF Regional Offices.
+Inquiries: Direct all inquiries to the ACF Regional Offices (see Attachment C).

 • Attachment A: Quality Performance Report (ACF-118 Appendix 1): PDF (64 KB).
 Word, (138 KB)